-Protein: Typically, the first question people pose to a vegetarian is “How do you get enough protein?”
+Typically, the first question people pose to a vegetarian is “How do you get enough protein?”
 Protein is readily bio-available in most plant as well as animal foods.
 Vegetarians do not need to combine specific foods within a meal to assimilate a complete protein from separate amino acid chains, as once thought.
 Plant foods rich in protein include nuts, seeds, legumes, lentils, tempeh, seitan, tofu, and a variety of prepared soy and wheat gluten (the protein portion of wheat) foods available in grocery and health food stores.

-Calcium: Lacto-vegetarians and lacto-ovo-vegetarians are able to consume dairy products rich in calcium.
+Lacto-vegetarians and lacto-ovo-vegetarians are able to consume dairy products rich in calcium.
 Vegans can obtain their calcium from plant foods such as dark, leafy greens, bok choy, kale, broccoli, tofu prepared with calcium, almonds, blackstrap molasses, and calcium-fortified cereals and juices.
 The bio-availability, or absorption rate, of calcium from plant sources is twice as efficient as the calcium in cow’s milk.

-Iron: Good sources of non-heme iron (type of iron found in plant foods) include dark, leafy greens, dried legumes and lentils, soybeans, blackstrap molasses, and spinach.
+Good sources of non-heme iron (type of iron found in plant foods) include dark, leafy greens, dried legumes and lentils, soybeans, blackstrap molasses, and spinach.
 Iron absorption is improved by six-fold when eaten with a Vitamin C source.
 For example, vegetarian chili, including beans and tomato, is a highly bioavailable source of iron.
 Fortunately, many vegetables, such as broccoli and bok choy, which are high in iron, are also high in Vitamin C, so that the iron in these foods is very well absorbed.

-Vitamin B-12 is the only vitamin that cannot be found plentifully in plant foods.
+Is the only vitamin that cannot be found plentifully in plant foods.
 Lacto-vegetarians and lacto-ovo vegetarians need not worry about consuming enough B-12 if they are eating dairy and eggs on a daily basis.
 The concern rests with vegans, who can obtain B-12 from fortified cereals and soy milk, or from nutritional yeast, which has a pleasant cheesy flavor and can be used in recipes as a cheese substitute.
 To be on the safe side, many vegans take a vegan-specific multivitamin supplement with at least 2.4 mcg B-12 per day.

-Vitamin D: Few foods are naturally high in Vitamin D, which is why milk is fortified (making the risk of a Vitamin D deficiency a non-issue for lacto-vegetarians).
+Few foods are naturally high in Vitamin D, which is why milk is fortified (making the risk of a Vitamin D deficiency a non-issue for lacto-vegetarians).
 Vegans can obtain Vitamin D from 20 minutes of direct (unprotected) midday sunlight, or from a supplement.